 Therefore, various ultrafine particles from various sources may contribute to dust.
 Dust is a large particle compared to dust mites.
 Dust mites are very small particles for our eyes, and they are approximately 20 microns in size, while dust is approximately 0.5 to 100 microns in size.
 Pollen can range from 250 to 20 microns in size.
 Toxic chemical particles that can help formulate dust range from 4 to 0.01 microns in size.

-List of 4 best air purifiers for dust
+Best air purifiers for dust

 - Best Overall – Medify MA-112 Air Purifier